microdotblog/snippets/README.md

 # snippets
-Micro.blog iOS framework
+Snippets framework for microblogging on iOS, OSX, and tvOS

 ## Requirements

-This library requires a deployment target of iOS 10.0 or greater.
+This library requires a deployment target of iOS 10.0 or greater, OSX 10.10 or greater or tvOS 10.0 or greater.

 ### Swift and Objective-C
 This library is written entirely in Swift but has been made compatible with Objective-C calling applications.

 ### Cocoapods

-Micro.blog framework is available through [CocoaPods](http://cocoapods.org).
+The Snippets framework is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your `Podfile`:

 ```
-pod 'Microblog'
+pod 'Snippets'
 ```

 ## Contributing